StanJulia/Stan.jl/README.md

 stanmodel2.method.adapt.delta=0.85
 ```

 After the stan() call, the stanmodel.command contains an array of Cmd fields that contain the actual run commands for each chain.
+These are executed in parallel.

 ## To do